david-cattermole/mayaMatchMoveSolver/BUILD.md

 ## Eigen

-[Eigen](https://eigen.tuxfamily.org/) is a requirement of OpenMVG and also mmSolver (because mmSolver uses OpenMVG headers).
+[Eigen](https://eigen.tuxfamily.org/) is a requirement of mmSolver.

 ## CMinpack